mday64/advent_of_code_2024/IDEAS.md

   Those array operations are potentially vectorizable (although alignment could be a problem).

-  # Day 5
+## Day 5
 * Parts 1 and 2 could be computed in a single pass, doing almost the same work as part 2 alone.

+## Day 6
+### Part 2
+Part 2 is really slow (about 1.34 optimized, or almost 20 seconds debug!).
+We need to not test the guard's entire path from original starting position for every potential obstacle location.

+Changing the Row and Col types to i32 and i16 helped a little.
+This may have sped up the hash computation.
+It would have also reduced the overall size of the HashMap's memory usage.

+* Look into a cheaper hashing library?
+* Change the structure/size of the hash keys?

+* Can we reset the guard's position to just before hitting the new obstacle, and then check for loops?